 Current evidence suggests that Medicaid expansion may be an effective policy for reducing disparities in maternal mortality among Hispanic and Black women, but may not reduce gaps in infant mortality, preterm birth, or low birthweight.
-Only nine of the 41 strong causal studies include subgroup analyses based on race and ethnicity.
+Only nine of the 41 strong causal studies include xxvi The CDC noted that individuals with unwanted pregnancies may be more likely to delay health care or may be engaging in risky behaviors during conception.37 subgroup analyses based on race and ethnicity.
 Simply controlling for race and ethnicity without conducting further analyses does not allow for an evaluation of the differential impact of Medicaid expansion across groups.
 None of the studies that demonstrated impacts on optimal child health and development^U or parental health and emotional wellbeing^{D,H,L,AA} disaggregated findings based on race and ethnicity.
 Thus, the assessment of Medicaid expansion's impact across race and ethnicity was limited to one quarter of all included studies.

 Medicaid expansion narrowed racial/ethnic disparities in both uninsurance rates and Medicaid coverage rates, although inconsistently among race and ethnic groups.
 A national study found reductions in uninsurance in expansion states, ranging from a 13.6 percentage point reduction in uninsurance rates among American Indian and Alaska Native new mothers and a 7.0 percentage point reduction for multiracial new mothers, as a result of the Medicaid income eligibility threshold rising by 100 percentage points.
-The same study found that a 100 percentage point increase in the

-Medicaid income eligibility threshold for parents increased Medicaid coverage rates for White, Hispanic, and Black mothers, but was null for other races (e.g., Asian mothers).
+The same study found that a 100 percentage point increase in the Medicaid income eligibility threshold for parents increased Medicaid coverage rates for White, Hispanic, and Black mothers, but was null for other races (e.g., Asian mothers).
 These findings are consistent with KFF uninsurance rates reported previously which show reductions in uninsurance after Medicaid expansion.
 For example, the uninsurance rates for American Indians and Alaska Native nonelderly adults decreased from 32.6 percent in 2010 to 21.7 percent in 2019, compared to 13.1 percent to 7.8 percent for White nonelderly adults from 2010 to 2019.
-Disparities have narrowed, but still persist.
+Disparities have narrowed but still persist.